Comprehensive guide

 Key takeaway: /cost gives you financial visibility - run it after each significant task to track your consumption.

-The what is agentic coding page explains how Claude Code automatically explores relevant files, which reduces the need for manual loading.
+The what is agentic coding page explains how Claude Code automatically explores relevant files as part of an agentic approach.

 How to configure Claude Code with /config, /model, /login, and /logout?